khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 	│   └── Release 2
 	└── Release 3

 [Leetcode 46.
 Permutations](https://leetcode.com/problems/permutations/description/) asks to generate all possible permuations.
 Below is the java solution for this problem.
-We use our classical app possible subset generation template from Leetcode 78, with an extra boolean array indicating which items have been used for generating the walking path.
+We use our classical all possible subset generation template from Leetcode 78, with an extra boolean array indicating which items have been used for generating the `currentList`. `currentList` represents a forward path that we walked until some point. `currentList` keeps growing every recursion step, and when it becomes the size of the input array it is then added in the result list.

 ```java
 package backtrack;